Apply for a puppy from one of our litters today. Don't delay, we fill up fast.

-Australian Labradoodles coat colors (colours) come in a wide variety of options.
+Australian Labradoodle coat colors (colours) come in a wide variety of options.
 Below is a listing of the different coat colors, coloring descriptions and what to expect with their coats throughout their lifetime.

 This color comes in a wide variety of shades but it should be creamy in appearance.
 It can have tinting of gold/apricot.
-The nose pigment can be black or rose.
+The nose pigment is black.

 The color has been referred to as “apricot” because the standard calls for the color to resemble the inside of a ripe apricot to varying shades of rich dark gold.
-The color should be even throughout and the roots should not be lighter.
 The pigment for the nose is black.